danReynolds/route_builder/README.md

 }
 ```

-These fields can be matched by either the argument paths or the query parameters:
+These fields can be matched by either the argument path components or the query parameters:

 ```dart
 viewEmployeeMessage.match('/employee/1/messages/1'); // true